Best Vegetables to Grow in East Texas in 2025

 What’s the Climate in East Texas?

-As we mentioned East Texas has a milder climate than West Texas.
-While it does receive harsher winters, the summer weather is less extreme.
+As we mentioned, East Texas has a milder climate than West Texas.
+Although it experiences harsher winters, the summer weather is less extreme.
 While East Texas is undoubtedly hot, it receives a good amount of annual rainfall, unlike the rest of the state.

 Best Vegetables to Grow in East Texas